Hieromon/AutoConnect/mkdocs/otaserver.md

 ### <i class="fas fa-desktop"></i> Behavior of the AutoConnectUpdate class

 A sketch incorporating the AutoConnectUpdate class has an extended menu item as **UPDATE** in the AutoConnect menu. **UPDATE** as menu item will be attached by the AutoConnectUpdate automatically.

-The UPDATE menu first requests the [update server](#update-server-for-the-autoconnectupdate-class) from the ESP module for a [**catalog list**](otaserver.md#2-the-catalog-list-content) of updatable binary sketch files.
-The update server sends back the catalog list of stored binary sketch files to the ESP module as a client.
-The AutoConnectUpdate class displays this list as a custom Web page[^1] on the browser.
+When an UPDATE item started, its first action is requesting a [catalog list](#2-the-catalog-list-content) of updatable binary sketch files to the [update server](#update-server-for-the-autoconnectupdate-class).
+Then the update server sends back the catalog list of stored binary sketch files to a client which is the ESP module.
+The AutoConnectUpdate class will display responded list to a custom Web page[^1] on the browser.

 [^1]: You can scroll horizontally on the browser to see the timestamp and file size that the catalog list contains.

 <img align="top" src="images/updatemenu.png" width="240" />
 <img style="margin-left:30px;" src="images/updatelist.png" width="240" />

-The substance of the available firmware list is a custom Web page by AutoConnectAux, and you can select the target binary sketch file with the radio button (AutoConnectRadio).
-A progress bar is displayed indicating the update status when the update starts, and the ESP module will automatically reset and the new firmware will launch when updating finished.
+The substance of Available firmware list is a custom Web page by AutoConnectAux, and you can select the target binary sketch file with the radio button (AutoConnectRadio).
+A progress bar will appear to notify the updating status once the update has begun.
+When the update finished, the ESP module will reset automatically to launch a new firmware.

 <img src="images/updating.png" width="240" />
 <img style="margin-left:30px;" src="images/updated.png" width="240" />

 The AutoConnectUpdate class performs the above series of operations in conjunction with the update server.
-All you need to do is attach the AutoConnectUpdate class to AutoConnect and perform the [AutoConnect::handleClient](api.md#handleclient) function.
+All you need to do is attach the AutoConnectUpdate class to AutoConnect and execute the [AutoConnect::handleClient](api.md#handleclient) function in the `loop()`.

 ### <i class="fas fa-server"></i> Update server for the AutoConnectUpdate class

-You need an update server to update the binary sketch in the ESP module using the AutoConnectUpdate class.
+The above series of actions by the AutoConnectUpdate class requires a cooperated update server.
+You need to place the update server in a reachable location on the network.
 AutoConnect provides the update server scripts implemented in Python.
-This server script is implemented to fit with the AutoConnectUpdate class as a client agent for updating and separated for Python2 or Python3 environments.[^2]
+This server script is implemented to fit with the AutoConnectUpdate class as a client agent for updating.
+Also, it exists for each corresponding version of Python 2 or 3.[^2]

 [^2]: The folders containing the script:
 For Python2: *AUTOCONNECT\_LIBRARY\_PATH*/src/updateserver/python2